petergridge/openweathermaphistory/README.md

 Tristan created a german video about this integration: https://youtu.be/cXtVMJZU_ho

 ## REVISION HISTORY
+## V2025.01.01
+- correct bulk creation of sensors
+## V2024.10.04
+- Fix issue with index out of sequence when updating sensors.
+- Add new feature to auto create sensors.
+Currently accessed from the API page.
+- Modify Naming of sensors to support multiple instances more transparently
+- Clear entity registry of unused sensors (no more unavailable sensors)
 ## V2024.10.02 Beta available
 - Fix issue with index out of sequence when updating sensors.
 - Add new feature to auto create sensors.
 Currently accessed from the API page.